flecoqui/CognitiveServices/SpeechToTextUWPSampleApp/README.md

 ### Converting text to speech  (Text-To-Speech)
 With the application, you can also convert a text into speech .
-First, enter your text in the Result text box, then select the language in the "Language" Combo Box:
+First, enter your text in the Result text box, then select the language in the "Text-To-Speech Language" Combo Box:

 ![](https://raw.githubusercontent.com/flecoqui/CognitiveServices/master/SpeechToTextUWPSampleApp/Docs/language.png)